 Please know that I do not write any of this to downplay mental illness.
 What I do want to challenge readers to think about is how much of the behavior that is described in books and stories that are typically assigned to the genre women and madness are actually quite common to women in general.

 It is through appreciating how common these experiences are that we learn we are not alone.
-These characteristics of madness might stem from constantly comparing oneself to other women, bucking against traditional domestic roles and oppressive male figures, or losing sleep because of raising an infant.
+These characteristics of madness might stem from constantly comparing oneself to other women.
+Perhaps they are they byproduct of challenging traditional domestic roles and oppressive male figures.
+Maybe these behaviors are a result of losing sleep and raising an infant.
 Whatever the case, reading their stories and understanding their motivations will help us show empathy to the women surrounding us not only in literature, but in life.

 If you’d like to receive our Book Club Newsletter, you can sign up here: